Brian Cox – Por Que Precisamos Dos Exploradores

 out of 620 billion.

-de 620 bilhões.
+de um total de 620 bilhões.

 That funds everything in the U.K.

-Isso financia tudo no Reino Unido.
+Isso financia tudo no Reino Unido,

 from medical research, space exploration,

-da pesquisa médica, exploração espacial,
+desde pesquisa médica, exploração espacial,

 where I work, at CERN in Geneva, particle physics,